ylhyra/ylhyra_content/not_data/content/explanations/Pronunciation/Disappearing_sounds.md

 In the examples below, letters that are shown in gray aren't pronounced at all.
 Practice pronouncing those sentences.

 ## Vowels at word boundaries
-When a word ends in a vowel that doesn't have an accent mark (a, e, i, o, u, ö) and the next word starts in a vowel, the first vowel disappears.
+When a word ends in a vowel that doesn't have an accent mark (a, e, i, o, u, ö) and the next word starts with a vowel, the first vowel disappears.

 *`Mamma mín er bakari.
 Mamm<u>{{gray|a}} e</u>r bakari.`

-The word `er` starts in a vowel, and so it "eats" the vowel that comes before it.
+The word `er` starts with a vowel, and so it "eats" the vowel that comes before it.

 This can cause different words to sound the same: